hairwire/blog.alistinnie.net/_posts/2022-02-05-vaultwarden-on-kubernetes.md

 ## Installing Vaultwarden on the Kubernetes cluster with Helm

-The easiest way to get Vaultwarden installed on the Kubernetes cluster is with Helm which is Kubernetes package manager and the repository that I'm using in this implementation is the one created by folks at k8s-at-home project: https://artifacthub.io/packages/helm/k8s-at-home/vaultwarden
+The easiest way to get Vaultwarden installed on the Kubernetes cluster is with Helm which is Kubernetes package manager and the repository that I'm using in this implementation is the one created by folks at [k8s-at-home project](https://artifacthub.io/packages/helm/k8s-at-home/vaultwarden).

 For this to work you need to install Helm locally.
 I'm using a Mac so it's as simple as running: